 A rear axle not in alignment can cause drive line noise and damage the drive belt, causing possible belt failure and loss of control of motorcycle.

-1. Make note of adjuster locations 1 and 2.
+1. Make note of adjuster locations (1) and (2).

-2. On right side of motorcycle, loosen axle nut $\ \ \,$ and retighten to Adjustment Specification.
+2. On right side of motorcycle, remove the c-clip 3 and loosen the axle nut 4.
+Retighten to Adjustment Specification.